GeoNode/documentation/admin/admin_panel/index.rst

       *Confirm Group Deletion*

-* the :guilabel:`Group Activities` drives you to the *Group Activites Page* where you can see all layers, maps and documents associated with the group.
+* the :guilabel:`Group Activities` drives you to the *Group Activities Page* where you can see all layers, maps and documents associated with the group.
 There is also a *Comments* tab which shows comments on those resources.

   .. figure:: img/group_activities.png
       :align: center